-The monument to the 56th Pensylvania Volunteer Infantry Regiment is west of Gettysburg on Reynolds Avenue north of the Railroad Cut.
-(39.838952° N, 77.247287° W; Google map; Tour map: Reynolds Avenue North) The monument was dedicated on September 11,1889 by the Commonwealth of Pennsylvania.
+The monument to the 56th Pennsylvania Volunteer Infantry Regiment is west of Gettysburg on Reynolds Avenue north of the Railroad Cut.
+(Reynolds Avenue North tour map) The monument was dedicated on September 11,1889 by the Commonwealth of Pennsylvania.

 About the monument to the 56th Pennsylvania

-The monument is sculped bronze on a base of granite, with the monument standing about 15′ 8″ tall.
+The monument is of sculpted bronze on a base of granite, standing about 15′ 8″ tall.
 The bronze sculpture includes a stand of three rifles supporting furled colors, symbolizing that the regiment’s work has been finished.

 The monument’s text mentions a stone marker on Culp’s Hill showing its position on July 2nd and 3rd but this was apparently never placed.